These archive pages are provided in order to make it easier for you to find items

 repairs, and

-jet-fuel.
-The aviation industry's global trade group says electric airplanes are
+than burning jet-fuel.
+The aviation industry's global trade group says electric

-unlikely to be flying commercial routes before 2040.
-That pessimism from the International
+airplanes are unlikely to be flying commercial routes before 2040.
+That pessimism

-Air Transport Association is off by nearly two decades according to ZeroAvia, a
+from the International Air Transport Association is off by nearly two decades according

-fast-moving electric flight startup popping out of stealth mode today.
-For six months
+to ZeroAvia, a fast-moving electric flight startup popping out of stealth mode today.

-already, the Hollister, California-based firm has been flying the world's largest
+For six months already, the Hollister, California-based firm has been flying the

-zero-emissions aircraft - the fuel cell equipped prop-plane pictured above - and
+world's largest zero-emissions aircraft - the fuel cell equipped prop-plane pictured

-ZeroAvia vows that its powertrain design will be cutting both carbon and costs for
+above - and ZeroAvia vows that its powertrain design will be cutting both carbon

 While visiting our daughter in North Carolina,

-natural finish portions.
-The balls would have been too difficult to get to bare
+clear on the natural finish portions.
+The balls would have been too difficult to

-wood, so I sanded down to the point where the paint was stable and strongly adhered
+get to bare wood, so I sanded down to the point where the paint was stable and strongly

-to the underlying wood.
-The two end pegs were fabricated from new wood because there
+adhered to the underlying wood.
+The two end pegs were fabricated from new wood because

 "The

-There is great potential in using both drones and ground-based robots for situations
+and wheels spin.
+There is great potential in using both drones and ground-based

 November 9, 1978,